 The thing about logs is that not all of them have grain straight enough to produce useful lumber when riven.
-Large, long, straight, old-growth trees are most easily processed.
+Large, long, straight, old-growth trees are most efficiently processed.
 As nearby old-growth primeval forests with large, straight trees were cut down and premium-quality logs became harder to come by, much construction and shipbuilding came to rely on more economical beams, posts and boards sawed from logs with wonky grain.

 Riven wood has two convenient advantages.
 The first one is that, because the grain of the lumber is relatively straight and continuous, runout is reduced, making it somewhat stronger structurally.
 And second, the occurrence of tearout when surfacing riven lumber is often less than what typically occurs in sawn lumber.

 Unlike a team using axes and wedges, large rip saws in the hands of sawyers made practical through the proliferation of inexpensive, reliable steel, and especially the water-driven sawmill, could more easily and quickly cut long, straight boards and beams out of most any log regardless of grain direction.
 Consequently, logs that would have been rejected before the days of the sawmill can now be readily processed reducing the man-hours/cost of producing lumber significantly.
 On the other hand, the grain direction of lumber produced using large saws and sawmills tends to wander everywhere increasing runout and making the job of cleanly surfacing the boards more difficult for subsequent craftsmen.
 This is the situation we face now.

 We don’t know when or where the chipbreaker was invented, or how the concept spread around the world, but it’s a safe bet to assume its ability to calm the wild grain of sawn lumber during surfacing was one reason for its popularity.
 At least, that’s how it went in Japan.
 And wood is wood no matter where you are.

 Why Does Tearout Occur?